Partners and local business

 Girlguiding’s intellectual property, logos and trademarks are very valuable and companies should pay accordingly for the privilege of using them.

-In England and Wales, if a fundraising organisation is a registered charity (with an income of over £10,000) it must state on letters and other documents that contain a request for money or other support its name and the fact that it is registered.
-In practice, this usually means stating your charity registration number.
+In England and Wales, if a fundraising organisation is a registered charity (with an income of over £10,000) it must say on letters and other documents that contain a request for money or other support its name and the fact that it is registered.
+In practice, this usually means including your charity registration number.

 In Scotland, any literature issued on behalf of the charity must refer to the charity’s name, any other name it is known by, its charitable status, and its charity number.
 Further information can be found in the Code of Fundraising Practice.